Fawzy-AI-Explorer/NLP-Tea/02-Word Embeddings/2.1-Label Encoder and One Hot Encoder/Theory.md

 ### Steps

-Giving Data (Doc1, Doc2, Doc3, ......)

-1.     create corpus = list of all Dos
+1.     create corpus = list of all Dos [Doc1, Doc2, Doc3, ......]
 2.     preprocessing (take Doc as an input, out Tokens) List[List[str]]
 3. Build a Vocabulary (Unique Words)
          -  Combine tokens from all documents and create a set of unique words
 4. Integer Mapping
          -  Map each unique word (or category) to a unique integer

 5. Transform the Documents
          -  Replace each word in each document with its corresponding integer according to the mapping.
 6. Post-Processing
          -  Pad sequences: Ensure all sequences have the same length.
              -  add Padding to ensure that all Docs has the same Lenght.